Dhaval-sojitra147/VisionTalks/README.md

 ## Tailwind Integration

-AI-Talks uses Tailwind CSS for styling, providing a responsive and modern UI out of the box.
+VisionTalks uses Tailwind CSS for styling, providing a responsive and modern UI out of the box.

 ### Tailwind Configuration